Some common questions and answers

 Q: Can we ride out on our own, without a guide?

-A: For safety and insurance reasons, all of our rides are guided as there is no option to ride on your own.
+A: For safety and insurance reasons, all our rides are guided.
+Riding on your own is not an option to prioritize everyone's well-being.

 Q: Do you have helmets?

-A: Yes we have a selection of helmets available at no extra cost.
-For insurance purposes, riders are requested to wear a safety helmet.
+A: Safety first!
+We provide a selection of helmets at no extra cost.
+For insurance purposes, wearing a safety helmet is a requirement.

 Q: What should I wear?